Fun Facts About Hatch Chile

 Fun Chile Facts:

 Around the world today Chile peppers are eaten as a fresh vegetable or in their dehydrated form as a spice, and their uses have become as diverse as their colors and shapes.
-Chiles have been used as currency, spice, vegetables, ornaments and many other things including medicine.
+Chiles have been used as currency, spices, vegetables, ornaments, dye, and many other things including medicine.
 There are many interesting facts about Chile peppers, here are just a few.

 - A teaspoon of red Chile powder meets the recommended daily allowance for Vitamin-A. Vitamin-A plays an important role in vision and bone growth